Max0513/Turn-over-analysis---Saliford-/README.md

 - distance from home could had valuable insights to the data.
 - salary column could have a higher level of detail for more control, there is no way to know what a 'High' salary is currently.
 ```
- Generate dashboards for management to better track important metrics
+ Generate dashboards for management to better track important metrics.
 ```
 - Machine learning models can be a good tool, but an imperfect tool.
 Management must be equipped with good good data tools to add human insight wich is as much valuable to solving problems.